-In response, Health Canada commenced an on-line consultation in order to seek input from Canadians and other interested stakeholders such as the cannabis and health products industries.
-This 75-day comment period was focused the types of cannabis products they would be interested in manufacturing, selling, or purchasing that would not require any practitioner oversight.
+In response, Health Canada commenced an online consultation to seek input from Canadians and other interested stakeholders such as the cannabis and health products industries.
+This 75-day comment period has focused on the types of cannabis products they would be interested in manufacturing, selling, or purchasing that would not require any practitioner oversight.
 This consultation provided key insights to allow Health Canada to better understand the types of product formats and corresponding health claims that would be of interest to Canadians within the cannabis retail environment.

-The summary report for the June 2019 online consultation was published by Health Canada on September 25, 2020 with key stakeholders being notified of its publication.
-Please utilize the following link if you wish to view this summary report https://www.canada.ca/en/health-canada/services/publications/drugs-health-products/summary-report-consultation-potential-market-health-products-cannabis.html
+The summary report for the June 2019 online consultation was published by Health Canada on September 25, 2020, with key stakeholders being notified of its publication.
+Please click the following link if you wish to view this summary report.

-Following the end of this consultation at the beginning of September in 2019, Health Canada committed to seek external advice on appropriate evidence standards for any non-prescription health products that contain cannabis.
+Following the end of this consultation at the beginning of September 2019, Health Canada committed to seeking external advice on appropriate evidence standards for any non-prescription health products that contain cannabis.
 This commitment led to establishing a Science Advisory Committee on Health Products Containing Cannabis.

 The Scientific Advisory Committee

-In order to continue the development of the Cannabis Regulations and as committed to during the 2019 on-line consultation, Health Canada began forming the Scientific Advisory Committee.
-Members of this committee include experts with a wide range of knowledge and experience including representation of Canadians with lived experiences as patients who use health products containing cannabis or cannabis for medical purposes.
+To continue the development of the Cannabis Regulations and as committed to during the 2019 online consultation, Health Canada began forming the Scientific Advisory Committee.
+Members of this committee include experts with a wide range of knowledge and experience including the representation of Canadians with lived experiences as patients who use health products containing cannabis or cannabis for medical purposes.

-The Scientific Advisory Committee will provide independent scientific and clinical advice in order to support Health Canada’s consideration of appropriate safety, efficacy, and quality standards for health products containing cannabis.
+The Scientific Advisory Committee will provide independent scientific and clinical advice to support Health Canada’s consideration of appropriate safety, efficacy, and quality standards for health products containing cannabis.
 Additionally, this advice will include any conditions under which the proposed products would be suitable for usage without the need for any practitioner oversight with details such as dosage and indication.
-A sub-committee will also be formed in order to specifically address any issues related to health products containing cannabis that are intended for animal use.
+A sub-committee will also be formed to specifically address any issues related to health products containing cannabis that is intended for animal use.